gopinathsjsu/team-project-renaissance/README.md

   - Did pair programming and sprint plan with the team
   - planning to implement get_current_user_account_number from the current session today and tomorrow
   - Currently blocked on getting current_session user's account number

+**6/3/2021**

+Gayathri:
+  - Working on resolving getting current_session user's details
+  - Implemented payee and beneficiary's updateAccountBalance in the transfer funds component

 # To Run the app